talondnb/ESP8266-Multi-Breakout/README.md

 This is an ESP8266 [NodeMCU V3 LoLin](https://www.aliexpress.com/item/ESP8266-CH340G-CH340-G-NodeMcu-V3-Lua-Wireless-WIFI-Module-Connector-Development-Board-Based-ESP-12E/32800966224.html) break-out PCB I've created for use with Home Assistant.
 I created this layout to allow for various functions; a garage door opener or retrofitting to a 'dumb' alarm system to integrate existing PIRs into your smart home setup.

 The board will accept a +12VDC, 1A input via a 2.1MM centre positive jack.
-This voltage is regulated down to +5VDC via the onboard AMS1117-5.0 linear regulator (http://www.advanced-monolithic.com/pdf/ds1117.pdf) to feed power to the two +5V relays and the NodeMCU v3 (LoLin).
+This voltage is regulated down to +5VDC via the onboard [AMS1117-5.0 linear regulator](http://www.advanced-monolithic.com/pdf/ds1117.pdf) to feed power to the two +5V relays and the NodeMCU V3.

 The board also accommodates the following sensors: